SUDCC Army Substance Abuse Program - Fort Belvoir Virginia

 SUDCC Army Substance Abuse Program - Fort Belvoir, VA

-Sudcc Army Substance Abuse Program is treatment center located at 9300 Dewitt Loop in the 22060 zip code in Fort Belvoir, VA that offers medication assisted addiction treatment.
-Sudcc Army Substance Abuse Program provides naltrexone administration, suboxone prescription and buprenorphine detox to children and adolescents.
-Some of the treatment approaches used by Sudcc Army Substance Abuse Program consist of 12-step facilitation, trauma-related counseling and brief intervention.
-Sudcc Army Substance Abuse Program also includes detoxification programs and offers opioid detox, benzodiazepines detoxification and methamphetamines detoxification.
+Sudcc Army Substance Abuse Program is treatment facility located at 9300 Dewitt Loop in the 22060 zip code in Fort Belvoir, VA that offers medication assisted substance abuse treatment.
+Sudcc Army Substance Abuse Program provides buprenorphine maintenance, relapse prevention from naltrexone and buprenorphine detox to children and adolescents.
+Some of the treatment approaches used by Sudcc Army Substance Abuse Program consist of motivational interviewing, trauma-related counseling and contingency management/motivational incentives.
+Sudcc Army Substance Abuse Program also includes detoxification services and offers benzodiazepines detoxification, cocaine detoxification and opioid detox.

 Address: 9300 DeWitt Loop, Fort Belvoir, VA 22060